Monthly Archives: January 2015

 The details are fuzzy – it’s been a LONG time.
 It felt epic at the time.
 There was both a dragon (interested in claiming whatever new magic this was) and a lich (who had hidden his phylactery in the castle and was now concerned for it.

 The climax came as the afternoon wore into early evening, and we knew the game would end soon.
 We found the planar rend, and lowered a spidersilk rope into it.
 The paladin slid down the rope.
 The multiclass spellcaster was right behind him on the rope.
 Most other characters were helping to anchor the rope.
 Buskirk was one room away, holding a horde of undead at bay with turnings and high-level spells.
 I wasn’t even involved in the “crazy” final scene.

 The paladin and spellcaster saw that the space beyond the planar rend was filled-to-the-brim with devils.
 A whole army of the things, with polearms that had hooks and blades and points, waiting for the planar rend to get big enough they could flood into the castle, and teleport away from the vortex.
 The bag of devouring was visible in the center of them, powering the planar rend.
-Someone could leap down and destroy it (we’d figured out how, and it required you to be close, but I don’t remember the details anymore).
+Someone could leap down and destroy it (we’d figured out how, and it required you to be close, but I don’t remember the details anymore–it may have just needed a magic sword).
 But whoever did that would be killed by devils, in hell, their soul trapped there forever.
-We’d waited too long to find the rend and figure out the problem.
+We’d taken too long to find the rend and figure out the problem.
 Fixing it was now a suicide mission.

 The paladin failed a roll against the vortex, and fell.
 The spellcaster caught him.
 He told her to let him go.
 She refused, convinced we could find another way.
 We just needed to regroup, and reconsider.